sisiematshona/CSCE1015/README.md

-# CSCE1015 - Hochstetler
+CSCE1015 - Hochstetler
 Assignment repository for UNT CSCE1015

 ## EUID
 sim0070

-## Open Source Discovery
+## Cool Things I've Done with ChatGPT
-I forked the Microsoft PowerToys repository because it provides useful tools that improve productivity on Windows and it seems practical for everyday use.
+I use ChatGPT to break down hard topics into simple steps so I can actually understand them.